pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 I get the following import error with Python 3.1.2 and Pyparsing 1.5.5 (win installer):

     Traceback (most recent call last):
       File 'C:\Jonathan\Python\PyCode\IF\Model.py', line 2, in <module>
         from pyparsing import *
       File 'C:\Python31\lib\site-packages\pyparsing.py', line 2538
         except ParseException, err:
                              ^
     SyntaxError: invalid syntax

 I realize this is due to the updated syntax for exceptions Python 3 - I can run through and change them all, but just thought I should let you know.

 #### 2010-10-20 18:43:24 - ptmcg
 I created separate win installers for each of the different Python versions, since I have two different source files, so please be sure you got the right one.

 If you just want to change the except statements, this is the only one that needs to be changed; all of the others are of the form 'except ParseException:', which works for both Python 2 and 3.

 -- Paul
 #### 2010-10-21 03:10:11 - jon.dobson
 I downloaded and installed 'pyparsing-1.5.5.win32-py3.1.exe', which I assume is the right one.

 <If you just want to change the except statements, this is the only one that needs to be changed; all of the others are of the form 'except ParseException:', which works for both Python 2 and 3>

 Right on - thanks.
-I changed the exception statement this morning, and up came the 'no module named <u>builtin</u>' error as mentioned previously in July by GregWatson.
+I changed the exception statement this morning, and up came the 'no module named `__builtin__` error as mentioned previously in July by GregWatson.
 That was vesion 1.5.3, so I don't know if you had meant to fix this as of 1.5.5, but it's still there.

 GregWatson's solution:

 [So I just commented out the line

     'import builtin'

 and then changed

     singleArgBuiltins.append(getattr(builtin,fname))

+to

-to singleArgBuiltins.append(getattr(builtins,fname))
+    singleArgBuiltins.append(getattr(builtins,fname))

 (i.e. builtin => builtins)

 Now it works.]

 This didn't completely work for me.
-I could not comment out the line 'import <u>builtin</u>', but had to change it to 'import builtins'.
+I could not comment out the line `'import __builtin__'`, but had to change it to `'import builtins'`.
 #### 2010-10-21 06:30:47 - ptmcg
 <sigh>

 I hope to get this right by version 1.5.46 or so.
 I have some other bugfixes and changes in the works, so I think I'll have another point release out in a few weeks, and will include this fix.
 Thanks for writing, and welcome to pyparsing!

 -- Paul
 #### 2010-10-21 10:44:55 - jon.dobson
 Okay - thanks for the welcome.
 And thanks for pyparsing!

 #### 2011-08-26 15:41:36 - ohaaga
 I'm using 1.5.6 and python 3.1.2, and I made the two changes mentioned.
 In particular, I changed

     except ParseException, err:

 to

     except ParseException(err):

 The module now loads fine, but when I try to do a recursive match using Forward() I get 'NameError: global name 'err' is not defined'.
 I suspect I'm not understanding either the new syntax or the intent of the code.
 Is there a better fix?

 thanks,